yourfriendoss/pitransmitter/README.md

 ```
 ./PiFM/setup.sh
 ```
-This begins the installation script for the software and is a fully automated process, but also very verbose, so you can see what it is doing.
+This begins the installation script for the software and is a fully automated process, and very verbose, so you can see what is happening.
 Please note that your Raspberry Pi will automatically reboot after the installation is complete.

 **Important.** The binaries compiled for each Raspberry Pi is different.
-Therefore always re-compile when switching models.
+Therefore, always re-compile when switching models.
 To do this, simply re-run the installer.

 ## Usage
-Find the PiFM shortcut in the applications menu in the 'other' submenu.
+* Find the PiFM shortcut in the applications menu in the 'other' submenu.
-Use the shortcut located on the desktop.
+* Use the shortcut located on the desktop.
-Open a terminal window and type `radio` and hit enter, which will directly load the application.
+* Open a terminal window and type `PiFM` and hit enter.
+* For a more basic, yet still simple method, type `PiFM-basic` into a terminal and hit enter.
 Once loaded, a pop-up will appear giving you information about the software as well as the supported file types.
-After clicking Begin you will be faced with a series of variables allowing you to change the properties of the FM-RDS transmission.
+After clicking Begin, you will be faced with a series of variables allowing you to change the properties of the FM-RDS transmission.
 After choosing the final option, the software will start.

-Included are a number of sample audio files located in the `src` directory
+Included are a number of sample audio files located in the `sounds` directory
 * `noise_22050.wav` is static sound
 * `pulses.wav` is a single pulse
 * `sound.wav` is the file for testing signal quality vs. range
 * `stereo_44100` allows you to try stereophonic audio

-To exit the application, make the terminal window active and click CTRL+C to force-quit the program.
-This will quit you to the terminal.
+If at any point you wish to close the broadcast, make the terminal window active and press CTRL and C at the same to close the program.

 ## Advanced Users (those confident with a terminal)
 You can also use PiFM using the terminal